marcoshmendes/final-lap/README.md

 ## Description

 This project is based on how F1 hardware/software works.
-Every car has an hardware called ECU (electronic control unit), this hardware is the "brain" of car, it controls the engine, gear box, throttle, hybrid systems, sensors and more.
-This item is made by McLaren, and it is delivered within a framework with specific rules that every team has to implement their own code over it.
+Every car has a hardware called ECU (electronic control unit).
+This hardware is the "brain" of car, it controls the engine, gear box, throttle, hybrid systems, sensors and more.
+This item is made by McLaren, and it is delivered within a framework with specific rules where every team has to implement their own code over it.
 The best code will reach a better performance of the car at race.

-The objective of this project is to get closer of this concept, we will built a "virtual ECU" and delivery a framework for you.
+The objective of this project is to get closer of this concept.
+We will built a "virtual ECU" and delivery a framework for you.
 You must implement your own code over this framework and see the results in your car making the lap automatically on our track.

 [This video explains the concept of ECU] (https://www.youtube.com/watch?v=QuDxbjfxFfc)